Limited Run Games: Continued expansion and acquisition by Embracer Group (2018–present)

 Bogart left Limited Run Games in May 2023.
 In 2024, the company faced backlash for selling the 3DO version of D on CD-R discs, which are burned instead of pressed, leading to playback issues on 3DO consoles.
 The company claimed it chose CD-Rs because there were "quality and reliability issues" with pressed discs and that CD-Rs offered better compatibility with the 3DO console, which was pointed out as incorrect.
 However, Bogart alleged that Fairhurst chose CD-Rs because they were cheaper, despite objections from staff.
 Bogart also shared concerns about Fairhurst's management style, including a "cut corners" culture, workplace harassment, and mismanagement.
+Fairhurst stepped down as CEO in September 2025 while remaining the company president, announcing in January 2026 that he would scale back his involvement in March.

 Carbon Engine

 Limited Run Games develops the Carbon Engine to bring games from older video game platforms to personal computers, newer Xbox models, the PlayStation 4, PlayStation 5, and Nintendo Switch.
 The Carbon Engine uses emulators for each supported platform, with some developed internally and others licensed.
 As of 2021, it supports the Game Boy, Game Boy Color, Game Boy Advance, Nintendo Entertainment System, Super Nintendo Entertainment System, and Sega Genesis.
 Limited Run Games later added compatibility with PlayStation and Sega CD games.
 The first games to use the Carbon Engine were Shantae and River City Girls Zero.
 Development of the Carbon Engine was led by Joe Modzeleski and Dimitris Giannakis, both of whom departed the company in 2025 to join Digital Eclipse.